CompCogNeuro/sims/ch4/pat_assoc/README.md

 Let's see what happens when we run the network on this task.

-* After making sure you are still viewing the `r.Wt` receiving weights of the left output unit in the `NetView`, press the `Init` and `Step Run` buttons.
+* After making sure you are still viewing the `r.Wt` receiving weights of the left output unit in the `Network`, press the `Init` and `Step Run` buttons.
 After training (or even during), click back and forth between the left and right output units.
 Try multiple Runs to see what generally tends to happen.

 You should see that the weights into the left output unit increase, often with the two middle ones being more strongly increasing due to the higher correlation.
 The right output tends to have a strong weight from the 2nd input unit, and then somewhat weaker weights to the right two inputs, again reflecting the input correlations.
 Note that in contrast to a purely Hebbian learning mechanism, the BCM learning does not strictly follow the input correlations, as it depends significantly on the output unit activations over time as well, which determine the floating threshold for weight increase vs. decrease.

-* Return to viewing the `Act` variable do `Test Trial` to see the network's response to the inputs.
+* Return to viewing the `Act` variable do `Test Step` (with `Test Init` first) to see the network's response to the inputs.

-You should see that the network is not getting all the right answers (you can also look at the `TstTrlLog` to see all events at once.)
+You should see that the network is not getting all the right answers (you can also look at the `Test Trial` to see all events at once.)
 This is also evident in the training SSE shown in the network view.

 * Do several more `Step Run`s on this Hard task.
-You can try increasing the `MaxEpcs` to 50, or even 100, to give it more time to learn.
+You can try increasing the `Config / NEpochs` to 200, or even 500, to give it more time to learn -- press `Init` after changing these parameters to get them to take.

 > **Question 4.5:** Does the network ever solve the task?
 Run the network several times.
-Report the final SSE at the end of training for each run (it is visible as `EpcSSE` in the left panel at the end of every `Step Run`).
+Report the final SSE at the end of training for each run (hover on the last point in the `Train Epoch Plot` to see the value).

 Hebbian learning does not seem to be able to solve tasks where the correlations do not provide the appropriate weight values.
 In the broad space of tasks that people learn (e.g., naming objects, reading words, etc) it seems unlikely that there will always be a coincidence between correlational structure and the task solution.
 Thus, we must conclude that Hebbian learning by itself is of limited use for task learning.
 In contrast, we will see in the next section that error-driven learning, which specifically adapts the weights precisely to solve input/output mappings, can handle this Hard task without much difficulty.

 # Exploration of Error-Driven Task Learning

-* Select `ErrorDriven` instead of `Hebbian` for the `Learn` value in the left control panel, go back to `Easy` for the `Pats`, and then press `Init` to have it take effect.
-Also set `MaxEpcs` to 100 -- error-driven learning can sometimes be a bit slow.
+* Select `ErrorDriven` instead of `Hebbian` for the `Learn` value in the left control panel, go back to `Easy` for the `Patterns`, and then press `Init` to have it take effect.

 This will switch weight updating from the purely Hebbian (BCM) form of learning, to the form that is purely error driven, in terms of the contrast between plus (short term average) and minus (medium term) phases of activation.
 In this simple two-layer network, this form of learning is effectively equivalent to the Delta rule error-driven learning algorithm.
 This sets the `Learn` params on the connections between Input and Output to have 0 amount of learning driven by the long-term running average activation (which corresponds to BCM Hebbian learning) and 100% of the learning driven by the medium-term floating threshold (which corresponds to error-driven learning).

 Before training the network, we will explore how the minus-plus activation phases work in the simulator.

-* Make sure that you are viewing activations in the network by selecting the `Act` button in the `NetView`, and do `Step Trial` to present a Hard training pattern.
+* Make sure that you are viewing activations in the network by selecting the `Act` button in the `Network`, and do `Step Trial` to present a Hard training pattern.

-The activity will flicker over 4 **quarters** of time, where each quarter represents 25 msec, and the first 75 msec (3 quarters) of a 100 msec trial period constitutes the *expectation* or *minus phase*, followed by the final 25 msec which is the *outcome* or *plus phase*.
+The activity will flicker over 4 **quarters** of time, where each quarter represents 25 msec (aka the `Gamma cycle`), and the first 75 msec (3 quarters) of a 100 msec trial period constitutes the *expectation* or *minus phase*, followed by the final 25 msec which is the *outcome* or *plus phase*.

-* To see the activation at each of these time points, you can use the VCR-like buttons at the bottom-right of the NetView, by the `Time` label -- step back and you'll see the cycle counter going back through each quarter increment.
+* To see the activation at each of these time points, you can use the VCR-like buttons at the bottom-right of the Network, by the `Time` label -- step back and you'll see the cycle counter going back through each quarter increment.
 Step forward to see it unfold in the proper order.
-You can also click on the `ActQ1`, `ActQ2`, `ActM` and `ActP` variables to see the activity at the end of each quarter as well.
+You can also click on the `Phase` category of variables and select `ActQ1`, `ActQ2`, `ActM` and `ActP` to see the activity at the end of each quarter as well.

 Learning occurs after the plus phase of activation.
 You can recognize targets, like all external inputs, because their activations are exactly .95 or 0 -- note that we are clamping activations to .95 (not 1.0) because units cannot easily produce activations above .95 with typical net input values due to the saturating nonlinearity of the rate code activation function.
-You can also switch to viewing the `Targ` value, which will show you the target inputs prior to the activation clamping.
+You can also switch to viewing the `Act / Targ` value, which will show you the target inputs prior to the activation clamping.
 In addition, the minus phase activation is always viewable as `ActM` and the plus phase as `ActP`.

 The critical difference between error-driven learning and Hebbian is that error-driven learning is based directly on this difference between the expectation or guess produced in the minus phase, and the correct target activation in the plus phase.